moebius-rex/primes/README.md

 [snip]
 ```

-Alternatively, you can run only the implemtations for a given language:
+Alternatively, you can run only the implementations for a given language:

 ```bash
 % ls src/main